jamariethomp/04_School_District_Analysis/README.md

 The change in data affected several key elements of the analysis:

-- **Per the below tables, the overall summary of district data was minimally affected**
+- **Per the below tables, the overall summary of district data was minimally affected:**

 *Performance of whole district prior to changes:*
 ![district summary 1](https://user-images.githubusercontent.com/94264643/149649474-a310bfb4-c2f1-4edb-bd88-0028d8921106.png)